understandable-machine-intelligence-lab/Quantus/README.md

 ## News and Highlights :rocket:

-- Please see our latest release [v0.2.0](https://github.com/understandable-machine-intelligence-lab/Quantus/releases/tag/v0.2.0) - UPDATES TO THE API!
+- Please see our latest release [v0.2.0](https://github.com/understandable-machine-intelligence-lab/Quantus/releases/tag/v0.2.0) which includes heavy changes to the API.
+Read more [here](https://github.com/understandable-machine-intelligence-lab/Quantus/releases/tag/v0.2.0)!
 - Offers more than **30+ metrics in 6 categories** for XAI evaluation
 - Supports different data types: image and time-series (NLP next up!)
 - Flexible API: evaluate any PyTorch or Tensorflow model with your own customised explanation function(s)
 - Different tutorials covering different datasets, models and explanation functions